 - shows you how to do the data backup request;

 - arranges the visit to the control room to familiarize with the system, typically the night before the start of the observations.
 He will accompany you to the control room and introduce you to the day crew; thereby the night visit to the control room will also be organized;

 - on the starting day of the observations he will meet you to the control room and make sure everything is ready to go.

 4. The Observations

-- At 04:00pm on the first day of the observations, you must be in the control room and meet the day person assigned to your telescope/instrument.
+- At 4 pm on the first day of your observations, you must be in the control room and meet the day person assigned to your telescope/instrument.
 Please coordinate with the day-time crew (TIO) what set of (special) calibrations you need to be taken.

 The calibration OBs and OB queues in the OT have been defined by the instrument scientists (IS) according to the calibration plan of their instrument;